Isomer- and state-dependent ion-molecule reactions between Coulomb-crystallised Ca$^+$ ions and 1,2-dichloroethene: Discussion

-Interestingly, the formation rate coefficients of C$_2$HCaCl$^+$ ($k_2$, P2) show no clear dependence on laser detuning, remaining approximately constant across different Ca$^+$ electronic state populations (see Table \ref{tbl:rate_constants}).
-This observation appears somewhat unexpected given our quantum chemical calculations, which show that the P2 channel is endothermic in the ground state.
+Interestingly, the formation rate coefficients of C$_2$H$_2$CaCl$^+$ ($k_2$, P2) show no clear dependence on laser detuning, remaining approximately constant across different Ca$^+$ electronic state populations (see Table \ref{tbl:rate_constants}).
 Several factors could potentially explain this behaviour.
 First, the generally low product yields and experimental uncertainties associated with this channel might obscure underlying state-dependent trends.
 Second, in the excited states, our PES reveals that the P2 channel likely faces competition from multiple pathways including the barrierless CaCl$^+$ formation pathway (P1) and the energetically now open P1$'$ channel.
-Consequently, even as the excited-state population increases, these competing pathways may effectively limit C$_2$HCaCl$^+$ production.
+Consequently, even as the excited-state population increases, these competing pathways may effectively limit C$_2$H$_2$CaCl$^+$ production.

 The key difference between products P1 and P1$'$ lies in the structure of the neutral C$_2$H$_2$Cl radical formed alongside CaCl$^+$.
 Unlike the planar C--C--Cl linear structure observed in the cationic form, the neutral C$_2$H$_2$Cl radical can exist as three distinct isomers: 1,1-C$_2$H$_2$Cl (vinylidene structure) and the \textit{cis}/\textit{trans} conformers of 1,2-C$_2$H$_2$Cl.
 Previous theoretical~\cite{bai25a,li06a,zhang20a} and experimental studies~\cite{gao07a} investigating the reaction of Cl with C$_2$H$_2$ have demonstrated similar hydrogen migration processes, identifying these three C$_2$H$_2$Cl isomeric structures as either products or reaction intermediates.
 In Ca$^+$($^2$S$_{1/2}$) reactions, the neutral C$_2$H$_2$Cl radical is likely formed through dissociation from intermediate I3.
 The product distribution may favour \textit{cis}-C$_2$H$_2$Cl radicals due to geometric constraints during the dissociation process, although subsequent isomerisation to the more thermodynamically stable \textit{trans}-C$_2$H$_2$Cl form~\cite{bai25a,zhang20a} may also occur.
 In contrast, excited-state reactions may yield the 1,1-C$_2$H$_2$Cl isomer, which represents the global minimum on the potential energy surface.